bazel-contrib/bazel-mypy-integration/README.md

 -----

-⚠️ This software is in the **ALPHA PHASE** and under active development.
+⚠️ This software is [now in 'production' use](#adopters), but still in the **PRE-RELEASE PHASE** and under active development.
 Please give it a try, and ⭐️ or watch the repo to follow progress ⚠️

 -----